Viking History: Insight into the Age of Phantom Travellers

 Viking History: Red Sky on the North

-Erik the Red’s son, Leif Erikson, would gain further fame with being credited as the first European to reach North America; landing in modern Newfoundland, he created a settlement called Finland, which would be the first European settlement ever established.
+Erik the Red’s son, Leif Erikson, would gain further fame by being credited as the first European to reach North America; landing in modern Newfoundland, he created a settlement called Finland, which would be the first European settlement ever established.

 Not all was going well for the Vikings, however.
 Over time, the Vikings began to lose a decent amount of ground or fall to Christian conversion.
-Rollo, a Viking chief, was granted the crown in ruled Normandy, after promising the French king he would convert to Christianity and keep other Vikings out.
+Rollo, a Viking chief, was granted the crown in Normandy after promising the French king he would convert to Christianity and keep other Vikings out.

 Viking History: Trade and Travel